RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation

-Inspired by Vision-RWKV~\cite{ruan2024vm}, we propose a novel RWKV-UNet, integrating convolutional layers with the spatial mix for medical image segmentation.
-The motivation behind this design is to take advantage of RWKV's ability to capture long-range dependencies and combine it with the strengths of convolution localization, in order to achieve more precise and context-sensitive segmentation results.
-To evaluate our model’s effectiveness, we conducted experiments on benchmark datasets including Synapse ~\cite{ landman2015miccai}, ACDC ~\cite{bernard2018deep}, BUSI ~\cite{al2020dataset}, CVC-ClinicDB ~\cite{bernal2015wm}, CVC-ColonDB ~\cite{bernal2012towards}, Kvasir-SEG ~\cite{jha2020kvasir}, ISIC 2017 ~\cite{codella2018skin} and GLAS ~\cite{sirinukunwattana2017gland}, where it achieves state-of-the-art (SOTA) performance, highlighting its potential as a robust tool for medical image analysis.
+Based on the advantages discussed above, we propose a novel RWKV-UNet for medical image segmentation, explicitly integrating convolutional layers with the spatial mixing capabilities of RWKV.
+This design leverages RWKV’s strength in capturing long-range dependencies and directionally consistent context propagation while retaining the precise local feature extraction of convolution, aiming to produce more accurate and context-aware segmentation results.
+We evaluate our model on 11 benchmark datasets, where it achieves state-of-the-art (SOTA) performance, demonstrating its effectiveness and potential as a robust tool for medical image analysis.

-In summary, our contributions are threefold. \begin{itemize} \item We propose a novel U-Net architecture based on a combination of RWKV and convolutional layers.
-An encoder based on the inverted residual RWKV (IR-RWKV) module is designed, effectively combining global and local information, with enhanced feature extraction capabilities through pre-training.
+In summary, our contributions are as follows: \begin{itemize} \item We propose an innovative RWKV-based Global-Local Spatial Perception (GLSP) module to build encoders for medical image segmentation.
+This approach efficiently integrates global and local information, and its feature extraction capabilities are augmented via pre-training.

-\item A Cross-Channel Mix module is designed to improve the skip connections in U-Net, facilitating multi-scale information fusion and enhancing the model’s feature representation across different scales.
+\item We design a Cross-Channel Mix (CCM) module to improve the skip connections in U-Net, which facilitates the fusion of multi-scale information and enhances the feature representation across different scales.

-\item Experiments conducted on datasets of different modalities show that the model achieves SOTA performance, demonstrating strong segmentation capabilities.
-We also propose relatively smaller models, RWKV-UNet-S and RWKV-UNet-T, which strike a balance between performance and computational efficiency, making them suitable for a wider range of scenarios. \end{itemize}
+\item Our RWKV-UNet demonstrates superiority and efficiency, achieving SOTA segmentation performance on 11 datasets of different imaging modalities.
+Additionally, the relatively compact models, namely RWKV-UNet-S and RWKV-UNet-T, strike a balance between performance and computational efficiency, making them adaptable to a wider range of application scenarios. \end{itemize}